ultrafunkamsterdam/undetected-chromedriver/README.md

 ### easy ###

 Literally, this is all you have to do.
 Settings are included and your browser executable is found automagically.
-This is also the snippet i recommend using in case you experience an issue.
+This is also the snippet I recommend using in case you experience an issue.

 ```python